ArashMassoudieh/SedSat3/README.md

 # SedSAT3 (Sediment Source Assessment Tool, version 1.0.25)

 SedSAT3 is an open-source software package developed by the U.S. Geological Survey for sediment source fingerprinting using chemical and isotopic tracers.
 It provides a graphical user interface and a suite of tools for preprocessing, tracer selection, source apportionment, and diagnostic analysis.
-The software supports multiple apportionment approaches, including deterministic maximum likelihood estimation, metaheuristic search with genetic algorithms, and Bayesian inference through Markov Chain Monte Carlo (MCMC) sampling.
+The software supports multiple apportionment approaches, including deterministic maximum likelihood estimation, metaheuristic search with genetic algorithms, and Bayesian inference through Markov Chain Monte Ca...

 ---